th2-net/th2-docs/content/docs/versions/1-7/fundamentals/key-concepts.md

 In th2 implementation, a box functionally representing a *module* is defined through the `Th2Box` kind specified in its Custom Resource, as opposed to the `Th2CoreBox` kind reserved for th2 Core boxes.

+## Core Box
+_Core boxes_ are th2-boxes that are essential for achieving the business needs of th2.
+ Therefore, _core boxes_ are always present in every infra-schema and their custom resources are located in the folder labelled _core_.

+Another way to recognize a _core box_ is by the value of the `kind` field.
+A custom resource of a _core box_ has the following value: `kind:Th2CoreBox`.
+This is the norm for all core boxes except for [th2-estore](../../core/th2-estore) and [th2-mstore](../../core/th2-mstore).
+These two _core boxes_ have their own unique custom resource definition and therefore have unique `kind` values.

+Unlike modules, _core boxes_ are not customized and deployed as is.

 ## Message

 In th2, a *Message* is the entity that is used to transfer information to and from a system under test (SUT).